Skip to content

 DoPlayTest via Drag&Drop

-When you drag and drop a test case into RVL, a RVL.DoPlayTest call is created.
-The call refers to the test case using an absolute path, starting from the framework root represented by %WORKDIR%.
+When you drag and drop a test case into the RVL, a RVL.DoPlayTest call is created.
+The call refers to the test case using an absolute path, starting from the framework root (represented by %WORKDIR%).

 TestCase Drag&Drop

-However, if you hold the Shift key while performing the same action, the map is created with the test alias name (short name) instead:
+However, if you hold the Shift key while performing the same action, the call is created with the test alias name (short name) instead:

 TestCase Shift+Drag&Drop

 Short names are useful when all test cases have unique names.
-Usually it means longer naming, i.e. instead of Invoices/Create test case should be named Invoices/Create new Invoice so it does not collide with Orders/Create.
+This usually entails longer naming conventions; for example, instead of Invoices/Create, a test case should be named Invoices/Create new Invoice to avoid collisions with other test cases like Orders/Create.

 Drag&Drop for DoPlayTest